redactlabs/ccdc/README.md

 This is a detailed breakdown of the competition.

-## Each College/University that competes on their own Blue Team.
+## Each College/University competes on their own Blue Team.
 - Blue Teams are purely defensive and the core objects is maintaining Service Level Agreements (SLAs) for the uptime of various services
 - The secondary objective requires completing randomized tasks known as